gullwing-io/bookworms/README.md

 > Centralise your bookmarks as `YAML` configuration and export them into different formats that can be used with your existing tools.

-In a large company there are literally thousands of tools, development environments and HR system URLs to remember.
+In a large company there are literally thousands of tools, environments and HR system URLs to remember.
 In a start up there maybe many less but in both scenarios there is probably no authority of truth and if there is, it is often out of date.
-It is also a common on GitHub to see people create `readme` documents listing useful URLs on certain topic.

-This tool is designed as a way to keep URLs in a consistent structure so they can generate different types of sharable files.
-A company can centralize all their URLs, allowing employees to having a consistent upto date experience and taxonomy or developers to share their bookmarks with other people in the community.
+This tool is designed to help teams share URLs, keep them updo date and consistent in their tools of choice.

 ## Getting started